visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

    - Confirm connection on the Shopify page.

 3. **Choose a Synchronization Strategy**
-   - **Sync Fees, Taxes, Shipping, Refunds Only** → If your bank account is already connected.
+   - **Sync Fees, Taxes, Shipping, Refunds Only** → If your bank account is already connected. (avoids duplicate)
    - **Sync All Transactions Data** → If your bank account is *not* connected.

-- Taxes are calculated by referencing orders linked to payouts and extracting from individual line items.
+- Taxes are calculated by reading all orders linked to payouts and extracting from tax and shipping line items.
+If you do not see, check tax settings in Shopify.
+-  You can customize how we are categorizing the Shopify data in your Books.
+Under Setup > Connections > Shopify > 'Update Categorization rules'
 - Watch video Tutorial to setup Shopify: [How to Sync Shopify Sales Data](https://assets.bookeeping.ai/help/videos-v2/how-to-sync-shopify-sales-data.mp4)